Higher Long-Term Risk of Death in STE-ACS Patients Without Obstructive CAD

 The authors note that approximately one in nine patients triaged for coronary angiography for STE-ACS did not have obstructive disease in what they believe is the largest study assessing long-term survival and causes of death in STE-ACS patients with and without obstructive disease.
 These results “suggest that STE-ACS patients without obstructive CAD might benefit from increased medical attention, secondary prevention interventions, and close follow-up,” conclude the authors.

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Coronary Angiography, Coronary Artery Disease, Acute Coronary Syndrome, Cause of Death, Secondary Prevention, Hospitals, University, Follow-Up Studies, Heart, Registries, Proportional Hazards Models